xkunwu/xkunwu.github.io/pages/about/fear_nothing.md

 I was pushed onto the track without any preparation: _there is no other choice but go ahead and overcome anyway._

+{% include figure image_path="/pages/about/media/nemo.jpg" alt="Little Nemo in the Red Sea" caption="Little Nemo, are you ready for your journey?" %}

 ## Go to the sea: overcome [Aquaphobia](https://en.wikipedia.org/wiki/Aquaphobia)

-{% include figure image_path="/pages/about/media/nemo.jpg" alt="Little Nemo in the rea sea" caption="Little Nemo, are you ready for your journey?" %}

 When I was about 5, my parents brought me to visit the sea for the first time.
 _My parents and their friends were young and impulsive at that age_, so they attempted to swim towards blue water, and they carried me in a life jacket.

 As I saw the moored buoy was drawing near me -- which was much larger than my head -- I collapsed.
-I could not even contain panics in the swimming pool after that experience, especially when I could not feel the ground.
+I could not contain panics even in the swimming pool after that experience, especially when I could not feel the ground.

-Then it was 2010, I joined the department retreat of snorkeling in the red sea.
+Then it was 2010, I joined the department retreat of snorkeling in the Red Sea.
 <!-- , when I was visiting [KAUST](https://vcc.kaust.edu.sa/Pages/Home.aspx). -->
 Without a doubt, I could not swim.
 I held the stern-rail quietly, looking at the corals tinted with emerald green -- hesitating.